12 Simple Life Habits To Start For A Healthier + Happier Life

 Sunday’s are meant for pajamas and football, right?

 (Are you catching onto the pattern of these habits?
-I’m telling ya, taking a few minutes out of my day to plan for the future has made my life so. much. easier.)
+I’m telling ya, taking a few minutes out of your day to plan for the future will make your life so. much. easier.)

 I mean, there is nothing worse than waking up late for work, rushing around to find clean clothes, and jetting out the door without breakfast.